timothymathison/CSCI4061_Project5/README.txt

 The program runs in passive mode if client.config.txt has an ImageType line

 CONFIG FILES
-Both config files need a space after the equals sign
+Both config files need a space before each equals sign